-FIR, in addition to their academic department, meet regularly (individually and collectively) with the Senior Assistant Director of Residence Life and Academic Enhancement while working closely with Residence Life professional, paraprofessional, and student staff team (Coordinator for Residence Life, Assistant Coordinator for Residence Life, Senior Resident Advisors, and Resident Advisors) to plan and host formal and informal programs, cultural excursions, and community events on or off-campus.
+FIR, in addition to their academic department, meet regularly (individually and collectively) with Housing and Residence Life leadership while working closely with Residence Life professional, paraprofessional, and student staff team (Coordinator for Residence Life, Assistant Coordinator for Residence Life, Senior Resident Advisors, and Resident Advisors) to plan and host formal and informal programs, cultural excursions, and community events on or off-campus.
 Each experience offered through the FIR program promotes community building, career exploration, and practice in lifelong and seamless learning.

 GOALS of the FIR Program

 - Increase faculty/student interaction beyond the traditional classroom setting

 - Foster an inclusive environment of intellectual curiosity, intercultural exchange, and an appreciation of diversity of thought and experience